 - different sizes: from super fine art brushes to wide decorators brushes

 - different shapes: including rounded ends, wide flat brushes and angled ends

 - different textures: with some coarse bristles, some fine and some sponges too

 The children enjoyed the whole process of the paint brush experiments but also learned some new ideas about which kind of brushes they’ll want to choose for their next projects too.

 My kids love art but I’ve also seen how a new set of materials can catch the interest of kids who aren’t usually so keen to paint and invite them to have a go.
 If you try out some painting this week we’d love to see what you create.
-Share a photo with us on our Facebook page.

 Tell us about your paint brush experience with kids!